scieloorg/PC-Programs/docs/source/en_installation_configure.rst

 Validation of tables and formulas
 ---------------------------------

-Tables and formulas are required to be codified by default.
+Tables and formulas are required to be coded by default.

 To change this level of demanding, edit the corresponding file: **c:\\scielo\\bin\\scielo_collection.ini**: